habibanalytics/Design-Analysis-Of-Algorithms/Intoduction/Algorithms.md

 # Binary Search
 * Works on sorted list.
 * how many times length of list divided by 2 results in 1 is the number of steps it takes to find our number.
-Play Game (You'll need account of khan academy to access)